 Fig. 5.
 Ethylbenzene showing three-bond proton couplings to carbons 2 and 3.

 However, if only multiplicity is important rather than coupling constant then the attached proton test (APT) and distortionless enhancement by polarization transfer (DEPT) experiments are more sensitive than gated decoupling.
 The APT experiment yields methine (CH) and methyl (CH3) signals positive and quaternary (C) and methylene (CH2) signals negative (fig. 6).
-It is slightly less sensitive than DEPT but shows all carbon signals at once unlike DEPT that supresses quaternary carbons.
+It is slightly less sensitive than DEPT but shows all carbon signals at once unlike DEPT that suppresses quaternary carbons.

 Fig. 6.
 APT spectrum of ethylbenzene showing CH and CH3 positive while CH2 and C are negative.

-The DEPT experiment is slighlty more sensitive than APT and can fully separate the carbon signals.
+The DEPT experiment is slightly more sensitive than APT and can fully separate the carbon signals.
 However, it has to be run three times with different final pulse angles and compared with the regular decoupled 13C spectrum in order to provide a full analysis.
 The DEPT experiment requires at least four scans in order to cancel out the quaternary signals although many more scans are usually acquired so this is not a problem.
 DEPT 45 (fig. 7) yields CH, CH2 and CH3 signals positive, DEPT 90 (fig. 8) yields only CH signals and DEPT 135 (fig. 9) yields CH and CH3 positive while CH2 s negative.

 Fig. 7.
 DEPT 45 spectrum of ethylbenzene showing only carbons attached to protons: CH, CH2 and CH3 all positive.